 Who We Are

 We’re Sonja + Alex, a married couple living in Indianapolis.
-Sonja is part-owner and manager at Avalon Group, a technical documentation firm, where Alex is also graphics designer.
+Sonja is Vice President at Avalon Group, a technical documentation firm, where Alex is also graphics designer.
 In our spare time, we co-author and develop this blog, in addition to various other projects.
 Sonja writes and styles the food and Alex photographs; we develop the recipes together.

 Our Work / Press